 Honest erotica comes in all shapes and sizes, and none is more strange and entertaining than this series of engravings to accompany a short anonymous novel of 1893, supposedly by ‘Paulette, Vicomtesse de St-Luc’, entitled Liqueurs et parfums des importantes fabriques de Lesbos, Cythère et Gomorrhe – ‘Liquors and Perfumes from the Important Factories of Lesbos, Cythera and Gomorrha’.
+Though not attributed or signed, the illustrations are now thought to be by the prolific Frédillo.

 Like many such publications, its publishing history is obscure; the first edition says it was published in Montreal, Canada, but it was actually published in Amsterdam by Auguste Brancart under his Lebaucher imprint.
 In the same year the ‘Vicomtesse de St-Luc’ also produced Autour du mariage de Paulette ou un bon ménage moderniste.